 The following limitations apply to online DDL operations:

-The table is copied, rather than using Fast Index Creation when you create an index on a
+The table is copied when creating an index on a

 ON...SET NULLconstraints on the table.